kparashar-dev/javascript-tutorial/README.md

 # javascript-tutorial
-This repo is for learning javascript
+This repo is for learning javascript for beigners.